- About Us

 The Cooperative Education Program furnishes your organization with an experienced applicant pool of candidates from which to hire; creates goodwill for your organization among universities and colleges; and provides your organization with up-and-coming professional workers full of fresh ideas and enthusiasm.
 Cooperative Education is an optional educational program which provides students the opportunity to combine semesters of on-campus coursework with paid, practical work experience related to their major.

-Career Services' Co-op Program offers two options.
+The LSU Olinde Career Center's Co-op Program offers two options.
 The alternating option, preferred by most employers, allows students to alternate semesters as full-time students with full-time periods of work.
 The parallel option allows students to work part-time while taking courses at LSU.

 Work should progress in difficulty as the student advances academically.
 Co-op students are paid during their work assignments and many employers increase students' salaries each semester when they return to the workplace.
 Students may receive academic credit during their work assignments.
 From a student perspective, well organized employer Co-op programs allow students to test-drive professions, introduce them to professional work environments, and give them structured learning experiences where they apply knowledge gained in the classroom.